Systems for Graph Neural Networks

 We developed NextDoor, the first system specifically designed to perform graph sampling on GPUs.
 NextDoor introduces a high-level API based on a novel paradigm for parallel graph sampling called transit-parallelism.
 We implement several graph sampling applications, and show that NextDoor runs them orders of magnitude faster than existing systems

 Our current work is on split-parallelism, a novel hybrid parallelism strategies for mini-batch training.
 The traditional data parallel approach poses inherent limitations to scalable GNN training because it introduces redundant data loading and computation.
 Rather than proposing incremental patches to that paradigm, as done by previous work, this project proposes a fundamental shift towards a new paradigm for GNN training called split parallelism.
 The main idea is to split the computation of mini-batches across multiple GPUs, which cooperatively perform each iteration.
 Split parallelism scales the size of the cache when the number of GPUs in the system grows and maximizes cache access locality, which results in much better performance also in smaller models.
+We implemented split parallelism in a system called GSplit.

 References